hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 If you wish to see it work, you can restart the program (typing 'exit' closes the program) and on bootup, type in the load command along with the name of the json you saved, and type 'list classes' to see all the classes you saved.

 This should give you the idea of how the UML editor works.
 If you need a reminder or further explanation for the commands, type 'help' for all the commands, and help and a command name after (ex: 'help add') to get a detailed explanation to all the commands.

-## Remove Commands
-These commands remove things in the editor.

-_remove class_ - removes the class that is currently set

-_remove method <name>_ - removes a method with the given name

-_remove field <name>_ - removes a field with the given name

-_remove parameter <existing method> <name>_ - removes a parameter with the given name

-_remove relationship <existing class name> <different existing class name>_ -  removes a relationship between two existing classes.

-## Rename Commands
-These commands rename things in the editor.

-_rename class <old name> <new name>_ - renames the currently selected class to the new name

-_rename method <existing method> <new name>_ - renames a method in currently selected class to the new name

-_rename field <existing field> <new name> <new typ >_ - renames a method in currently selected class to the new name

-_rename parameter <existing method> <existing parameter > <new name> <new type >_ - renames a parameter in currently selected class to the new name

 # GUI Instructions